 The load on any individual truck or combination of vehicles cannot extended more than three feet beyond the front and no more than six feet from the rear, according to Chapter 49 of the Pennsylvania Vehicle Code.
 Other truck loading limitations include attaching a red flag or red light to the projecting load if it extends more than four feet beyond the rear of the vehicle.

-A Lancaster truck accident attorney can review your case to determine if any laws were violated.
 The attorneys at Schmidt Kramer have detailed knowledge of these laws and how to apply them to the specifics of your case.

-Contact Our Experienced Lancaster Truck Accident Lawyers Today
+Contact A Lancaster Truck Accident Lawyer Today

 If you or someone you love has been injured in a truck accident, you may be able to take legal action. it is in your best interest to contact a skilled personal injury attorney who understands what you are going through.
 You need an attorney who is committed to investigating and building a strong case.